 - Hockey Canada Accredited Schools (HCAS) are programs that provide education-first programming for students while providing hockey programming as part of the student's life.
-A Hockey Canada Accredited School must: - a) (i) have its education programming connected with one recognized educational institution that has a physical premise for the students to attend within the Province where they reside, consistent with the school structure in that Province (e.g. one school for 7-8, one school for 9-12 if split); or

-(ii) be a recognized Ministry of Education approved educational institution with a physical premise for students to attend; and
+A Hockey Canada Accredited School must: - a) have its education programming connected with one recognized educational institution that has a physical premise for the student to attend within the Province where they reside, consistent with the school structure in that province (e.g. one school for 7-8, one school for 9-12 if split); or - b) be a recognized Ministry of Education approved educational institution with a physical premise for students to attend: and - c) comply with the required standards contained in the HCAS Policy. - 2.
+The determination of whether a program qualifies as a HCAS must be made in accordance with the HCAS Policy. - HCAS Players, Teams and Team Officials must comply with all applicable regulations and policies of Hockey Canada and the Member.